Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 </details>

 Additional Challenge #3: Plot variables from the ```CrvCoinc``` class.
 Can you find a ```CrvCoinc``` close in time to a ```Track```?

-## Conclusion
-You should now be able to:
-* analyze EventNtuple datasets,
-* select subsets of the data, and
-* create histograms of selected data.